santazaaa/rust-todos-api/README.md

 - [axum](https://github.com/tokio-rs/axum) for API server
 - [diesel](https://github.com/diesel-rs/diesel) for database ORM

-Some boilerplace code is taken from [Todos API example by axum](https://github.com/tokio-rs/axum/tree/main/examples/todos) then integrate with `diesel` to perform actual database queries, which is Postgres in this example.
+Some boilerplate code is taken from [Todos API example by axum](https://github.com/tokio-rs/axum/tree/main/examples/todos) then integrate with `diesel` to perform actual database queries, which is Postgres in this example.

 *Disclaimer: The main purpose of this project is for my own rust learning, but I hope it might be beneficial for other beginners also.*